burkeholland/quick-start/src/chapters/chapter3.md

 ### ListView

-Let's leverage another UI module to craft a page to actually hold our grocery data.
-This is the page we want users to navigate to once they login, so let's uncomment line 20 in app/views/login/login-view-model.js to allow this navigation to happen:
+Let's use another UI module to craft a page to actually hold our grocery data.
+This is the page we want users to navigate to once they login, so let's add a line in app/views/login/login.js to allow this navigation to happen.
+In the signIn function, add the following line after '.then(function(){':

 ```
 frameModule.topmost().navigate("./views/list/list");